nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/16_Class_Diagram/README.md

 ## Class «Worker»

-We have already described the class worker in Package Diagram.
+We have already described the class worker in <b>Package Diagram</b>.
 Those are exactly the same classes as the ones we use here in the class diagram; just as in the package diagram, they can be depicted with the worker symbol or the class symbol:

 ![Worker](images/Worker.jpg)